 Any occurrence where patients are harmed by medical intervention.
-Examples of adverse events to be disclosed include but are not limited to the following (Refer to Policy 101.48 for list of adverse/serious reportable events):
+Examples of adverse events to be disclosed include but are not limited to the following:

 - Major permanent or temporary loss of bodily function - Infant abduction - Infant discharged to the wrong family - Actual or possible rape or sexual assault (by another patient or staff member) - Hemolytic transfusion reaction - Surgery on the wrong patient, body part, or wrong site - Any other event equally significant to the above.